codebeltnet/git-checkout/README.md

 ### Outputs

-This action has no inputs.
+This action has no outputs.

 ## Examples